By Tony Heath, PhD, CPHQ, Lean Consultant with OptumCare

 Gemba walks allow people to see how value is created and get a sense of what is going well and what is not.

-For a lean organization, a gemba walk is focused upon the concept called standard work.
+For a Lean organization, a gemba walk is focused upon the concept called standard work.
 A chance to see if standard work exists and is being followed.

 A gemba walker can also witness how workers approach problem solving, continuous improvement, and teamwork.